SERG-Delft/delftswa/2021/assignment.md

 You are encouraged to use issues and must use merge requests, properly labeling them with an identifier for your project.

+(Some teams prefer to use a collaborative tool like Overleaf or Google Doc for "pair writing".
+That is OK, as long as the eventual result is committed, in time, in the gitlab repository in proper markdown format.)

 [gitlab-desosa]: https://gitlab.ewi.tudelft.nl/in4315/2020-2021/desosa2021
 [hugo]: https://gohugo.io/
 [markdown]: https://daringfireball.net/projects/markdown/